Britain’s Taxable Capacity: Has it Reached the Upper Limit?

 With a panel discussion featuring:

-- David B. Smith – Former City economist and author of the forthcoming Politeia paper, Britain’s Taxable Capacity: Has it Reached the Upper Limit?
+- David B. Smith – Former City economist and author of the Politeia paper, Britain’s Taxable Capacity: Has it Reached the Upper Limit?

 - Professor Forrest Capie – Emeritus Professor of Economic History, Cass Business School